 |Spec||CZ P07||Glock 19||P30||M&P 2.0c (4")||P320c||FN 509 Midsize|

 From a pure specification standpoint, the CZ P07 doesn’t really win at anything here.
 It’s the heaviest and widest of them all.
-From this table, you’ll certainly see why the Glock 19 and M&P 2.0 are so popular for carry.
+You can see why the Glock 19 and M&P 2.0 are so popular for carry.

 That said, all of these pistols are pretty darn close to one another in specs, and all make good carry options.
-But given the strength of the field, I want to talk a little bit about why I chose the P07.
+Given the strength of the field, I feel like I need to justify my decision to buy the P07 over the other options.

 Why I chose the P07 for CCW

 Set the clock back to August 2017.
-An unfortunate incident while walking with family on some some nearby wooded trails made it abundantly clear that it was time to get a carry permit.
+A hairy confrontation while walking with family along some nearby wooded trails made it abundantly clear that it was time to get a carry permit.

-The obvious choice was carrying what I already owned.
-Of the three pistols in the safe at the time, my Beretta 92A1 was too large to practically conceal and my 1911 has feeding issues with JHP ammunition.
+The obvious choice was to carry what I already owned.
+Of the three pistols in the safe at the time, my Beretta 92A1 was too large and my 1911 has feeding issues with JHP ammunition.

 That left me with my FNS-9.

-The FNS-9 has been a fantastic pistol for me since buying in 2012, and scratched that striker-fired 9mm itch pretty well.
+The FNS-9 has been a fantastic pistol for me since buying in 2012.
 However, I quickly realized it wasn’t an ideal concealed carry pistol.
+It has 17 round capacity magazines, which made the grip slightly too long.
+The pistol prints through most of my shirts unless I’m very careful.

 Training at MVT

-During a lunch break, a conversation broke out about pistols.
-My battle buddy carried a Sig P320 Compact on his belt.
-He was a retired USMC Force Recon Lt Col turned private security contractor all over the world.
+During a lunch break, a conversation broke out about sidearms.
+My battle buddy, a retired USMC Force Recon Lt.
+Colonel turned private security contractor, carried a Sig P320 Compact on his belt throughout the four days.

 I forgot how it came up, but he ended up saying something along the lines of, “Pistols are your backup.
 You really don’t want to have to fall back on them.
 If the difference in capability of a full sized and a compact isn’t that much, then it just makes more sense to carry the compact all the time.”